Azure/azure-openapi-validator/docs/rules.md

 ### LongRunningResponseStatusCode

-For ARM spec, the allowed response status codes for a long DELETE operation are "200" & "204"; the allowed response status codes for a POST operation are "200", "201" ,"202", & "204"; the allowed response status codes for a PUT/PATCH operation are "200" & "201".
 For Data plane spec, the allowed response status codes for a long DELETE operation are "200","202", & "204"; the allowed response status codes for a POST operation are "200", "201" ,"202", & "204"; the allowed response status codes for a PUT/PATCH operation are "200","201", & "202".

 Please refer to [long-running-response-status-code-data-plane.md](./long-running-response-status-code-data-plane.md) for details.

-### LongRunningResponseStatusCode

-For ARM spec, the allowed response status codes for a long DELETE operation are "200" & "204"; the allowed response status codes for a POST operation are "200", "201" ,"202", & "204"; the allowed response status codes for a PUT/PATCH operation are "200" & "201".
-For Data plane spec, the allowed response status codes for a long DELETE operation are "200","202", & "204"; the allowed response status codes for a POST operation are "200", "201" ,"202", & "204"; the allowed response status codes for a PUT/PATCH operation are "200","201", & "202".

-Please refer to [long-running-response-status-code.md](./long-running-response-status-code.md) for details.

 ### LroErrorContent